USSF-ORBIT/ussf-portal/docs/adr/0005-use-Docker-for-running-the-application.md

 #### Cons

-- Docker and it's ism's
+- Docker and its ism's
 - In certain environments with certain configurations, its networking and talking to remote services can become a tangled mess.

 ### Production server clones local repo and builds locally on production host